 All students in the MURP program are required to complete a 300 hour internships or fieldwork experience.
 Overall, the fieldwork should provide the student with a wide variety of agency experiences.
 Ideally, the tenor of the fieldwork should be one of apprenticeship within an agency, or of collaboration between the student and a fieldwork supervisor.

 At the conclusion of the internship experience students are required to obtain a Student Performance Evaluation from their supervisor.
 The evaluation along with a report, written by the student, relating what they have been studying in their classes with their professional planning fieldwork experience, will be evaluated by a faculty mentor.

 Students generally complete their fieldwork during the summer (June-August) but are permitted to work part-time during the academic year (October-May).
-The department will accept internship announcements at any time throughout the year, just complete the form at the bottom of this page!
+The department will accept internship announcements at any time throughout the year.

 Samples of past internships announcements are posted below.

 Are you a current Internship Supervisor?
 You can download the Student Performance Evaluation form here!
 Supervisors are expected to review the completed form with their intern at the end of the 300 hours.
 The final version, signed by both the supervisor and the student, will be submitted to the faculty mentor by the student.

 Client Projects are long-term consulting agreements that pair students with external client partners to tackle a planning question.
 Graduate students — working individually or as a team — define a problem, design and conduct data collection, analyze and contextualize the information, and prepare a written and oral report for their client organization.
 Students gain experience working as consultants, and clients receive professional-level analysis and recommendations to drive action.
 There are two types of client projects.

 Applied Planning Research Projects

 Applied Planning Research Projects (APRP or sometimes called client projects) are conducted by students working on an individual basis under the advice of a faculty member and a client adviser.